 4. Metadata management:

-Implement proper meta tags, including title tags, meta tag descriptions, and canonical URLs, to ensure search engines understand your page’s internal links’ content and structure.
+Implement proper meta tags, including title tags, to ensure search engines understand your pages’ content, structure, and internal linking.

 5. Schema markup: